 Don’t have dental insurance?
 No problem!
 We offer flexible financing through CareCredit, Lending Club, Greensky Financing, or United Medical Credit.
 These third-party financiers provide patients with low-to-no-interest payment plans.
 We’ll help with the application process – simply contact our team!

-How to Prevent Dental Emergencies
+Keys to Preventing Dental Emergencies

 Even if you’re diligent about brushing and flossing, a dental emergency can happen when you least expect it to.
 While it often seems like there’s nothing you can do to prevent these urgent situations, some problems are avoidable if you take the right precautions.
 To lower your risk of a dental emergency in Louetta, here are some tips to keep in mind:

-Maintain a healthy diet
+Maintain a Healthy Diet

 Dental Emergency FAQs